-Lagos, Nigeria 10th December, 2012 – Dana Pharmaceuticals Limited has donated items comprising pharmaceutical products as aid to victims of the recent flood disaster in Nigeria, in support of the relief efforts of the Federal Government in the affected states.
+Lagos, Nigeria 10th December, 2012 – Dana Drugs Limited has donated items comprising pharmaceutical products as aid to victims of the recent flood disaster in Nigeria, in support of the relief efforts of the Federal Government in the affected states.

 Speaking during the presentation of the items at the Abuja Headquaters of the National Emergency Management Agency (NEMA), Pharm.
-Godwin Ediagbonya, Superintendent Pharmacist, Dana Pharmaceuticals Limited, said “Disasters, though no one prays for them, do happen.
+Godwin Ediagbonya, Superintendent Pharmacist, Dana Drugs Limited, said “Disasters, though no one prays for them, do happen.
 And when they do it is the collective responsibility of everyone, not just the Government, to rally around and support those affected.”

-“Dana Pharmaceutical’s gesture of donating pharmaceutical products to the victims of the recent flood disaster across some states of the federation is in fulfillment of this responsibility, and we hope that it will complement the efforts of the NEMA towards the rehabilitation and wellbeing of those affected.
+“Dana Drug’s gesture of donating pharmaceutical products to the victims of the recent flood disaster across some states of the federation is in fulfillment of this responsibility, and we hope that it will complement the efforts of the NEMA towards the rehabilitation and wellbeing of those affected.
 Our hearts go out to them and it is our prayer that God will strengthen them in this critical period and grant them full recovery.”

 Recieving the items on behalf of agency, Dr. Zanna Muhammad, NEMA’s Director of Administration & Supplies, expressed appreciation to the management of Dana Drugs for the donation.
 He said “The drugs provided will contribute in no small way in catering to the health needs of the displaced persons.
 We are indeed grateful to Dana for the kind gesture and offer our assurances that the products will be utilized by those who really need them.”